• Home

 How are students recruited for program participation?

-1st A-1st V recommends a diverse group of students who:
+• 1st A-1st V requires a diverse group of students who:

-What are required program dates & components for students and chaperone?
+What are the required sessions for students and chaperones?

 • 30 minute in-school orientation meeting with program facilitator (prior to Seminar)

-• FIELD TRIP: historic Seneca Falls, Birthplace of Women's Rights in America (Sept)
+• FIELD TRIP: historic Seneca Falls, Birthplace of Women’s Rights in America (optional)

-• Two-day LEADERSHIP ACTION SUMMIT (October/venue TBD; overnight stay in Buffalo-area)
+• Two-day LEADERSHIP ACTION SUMMIT (overnight stay at hotel venue)

 Does student participation require time away from school?

-YES, including one overnight stay in Buffalo area in October.
-See above for
+• YES, including one overnight stay.
+See above for expected attendance.

 Does the program align with NYS Standards/Themes?